vip32/Chronicle/README.md

-Chronicle is simple **process manager/saga pattern** implementation for .NET Core that helps you manage long-living and disitrbuted transactions.
+Chronicle is simple **process manager/saga pattern** implementation for .NET Core that helps you manage long-living and distributed transactions.

 |   | master  | develop  |
 |---|--------|----------|